47z1Lu7h/47z1lu7h.github.io/_pages/about.md

 <br>

-### Recent Highlights
+#### - Recent Highlights

-- The Great Deception: A deep dive into how modern systems keep us distracted and asleep.
+- <The Great Deception>: A deep dive into how modern systems keep us distracted and asleep.
-- Quantum Realities: The science behind the multiverse and how our consciousness shapes reality.
+- <Quantum Realities>: The science behind the multiverse and how our consciousness shapes reality.
-- The Awakening Wave: Stories from individuals breaking free from the matrix and embracing their infinite nature.
+- <The Awakening Wave>: Stories from individuals breaking free from the matrix and embracing their infinite nature.